Atmospheric and Oceanic Science, Master of Science (M.S.)

 |AOSC617||Atmospheric and Oceanic Climate||3|

-The student must submit an M.S. degree course plan and a tentative schedule for completion by the end of the first nine credit hours.
 A minimum of 30 semester hours of coursework is required for the degree program.
-This must include 24 hours of 600-level AOSC courses, including core courses listed below.
-The remaining 6 semester-hours can come from additional 600-level courses, 3 of these credits can come from AOSC798.
-The purpose of the scholarly paper is to demonstrate the ability to conduct original or literature research.
-The paper will become part of the permanent archive of the Department.
-A Ph.D. dissertation prospectus will satisfy this requirement.
+This must include 24 hours of 600-level AOSC courses, including the listed core courses.
+The remaining 6 semester-hours can come from additional 600-level courses, including up to 3 from AOSC798.

 All requirements for the M.S. degree must be completed within a five-year period.
-This time limit applies to any transfer work from other institutions to be included in the student's program.
+This time limit applies to any transfer work from other institutions [6 credits maximum] to be included in the student's program.
 A full-time student can easily complete the M.S. degree in two years.